 Every five years, PSPRS' actuarial firm analyzes the various actuarial assumptions and determines whether or not they track what actually happened (the plan's "experience") during the past five years.
 If actual experience differs from the assumptions, or if future experience is expected to deviate from the assumptions, the actuary may recommend a change in the assumptions.
 The most recent experience studies for each of the plans was published in 2022 and includes data from July 1, 2016 through June 30, 2021.

 CORP Experience Study 2016-2021

 EORP Experience Study 2016-2021

 Employer Pension Funding Policies

 A provision in Laws 2021, Chapter 251 (Senate Bill 1649) requires PSPRS-managed plan employers to submit their funding policies to PSPRS for posting to the agency’s website.

 State Agency Budget Submission

-As a state agency, PSPRS is required to submit an annual estimated budget to the State of Arizona and post that submission on its website, even though the agency does not receive any appropriated funds from the state and the state does not approve the agency's administrative budget.
-The document below is the submission for fiscal year 2018.
-Administrative expenses are expected to equal 14 basis points, or 14/100ths of 1% of assets.
+As a state agency, PSPRS is required to submit an annual estimated budget to the State of Arizona and post that submission on its website.
+PSPRS does not receive any appropriated operating funds from the state nor does the state approve the agency's administrative operating budget.
+The documents below are the submissions for the current fiscal year and the most recent Board of Trustee approved Strategic Plan.